Taro Daniel: 2016: Masters debut and win, Major first win, Olympics debut

-2017–18: First Masters third round and ATP final, Top 65 debut
+2017–18: First Masters third round and ATP title, Top 65 debut

-Daniel reached second round of the US Open where he lost to Rafael Nadal in four sets.
+Daniel reached the second round of the 2017 US Open where he lost to Rafael Nadal in four sets.

-In March at the Indian Wells Masters, Daniel qualified for the main draw and defeated Cameron Norrie and world No. 13 Novak Djokovic in three sets.
+In March at the 2018 Indian Wells Masters, Daniel qualified for the main draw and defeated Cameron Norrie and world No. 13 Novak Djokovic in three sets to reach the third round.

 In May, he made his first ATP final at the 2018 Istanbul Open, where he played Tunisian Malek Jaziri, also in his first final.
-Daniel beat Jaziri 7–6 6–4 to win his first ATP Tournament.
+Daniel beat Jaziri 7–6 6–4 to win his first ATP title.
 Daniel climbed to his career high ranking of No. 64 on 27 August 2018.

+He finished the 2018 season ranked No. 77.

-2019–20: Out of top 100
+2019–21: Out of top 100, Olympics

-2021–22: Grand Slam third round, back to top 100

-Daniel, as a lucky loser, reached the semifinals in 2021 Serbia Open in Belgrade, where he beat João Sousa, 7th seed John Millman and Federico Delbonis, but lost to second seed Matteo Berrettini.
+Daniel, as a lucky loser, reached the semifinals in 2021 Serbia Open in Belgrade, where he beat João Sousa, 7th seed John Millman and Federico Delbonis, but lost to second seed and eventual champion Matteo Berrettini.

+2022: Grand Slam third round, back to top 100

 After winning through 2022 Australian Open qualifying, Daniel made it to the third round of a Grand Slam for the first time in his career, beating Tomás Barrios and former finalist Andy Murray in the process.
 He lost to 10th seed Jannik Sinner in the third round.

 At the 2022 BNP Paribas Open in Indian Wells in March, having beaten him at Melbourne, Daniel lost to Andy Murray, giving the Scot the 700th match win of his career on the ATP Tour.

-Daniel reached the quarterfinals in 2022 Serbia Open in Belgrade, beating Dušan Lajović and Holger Rune.
+Daniel reached back-to-back quarterfinals in Belgrade, beating Dušan Lajović and Holger Rune.
 He lost to second seed and eventual champion Andrey Rublev in straight sets.

+He finished the 2022 season ranked No. 92.

-2023: First Top 10 win, Second Masters third round
+2023: Best season: First Top 10 win, Two consecutive Masters third rounds

 Ranked No. 125 at the Mexican Open, Daniel reached the quarterfinals as a qualifier defeating second seed Casper Ruud for his first top 10 win of his career.
-As a result he moved close to 25 positions up a couple of spots shy of the top 100.

 At the 2023 BNP Paribas Open he defeated Roberto Carballes Baena and 20th seed Matteo Berrettini to reach the third round of a Masters as a qualifier for the second time at this tournament and in his career.
+As a result he returned to the top 100.

+He received a wildcard into the 2023 Miami Open where he defeated Arthur Rinderknech who retired in the first round.
+Next he defeated 13th seed Alexander Zverev to reach back-to-back Masters third rounds in two weeks.

+He finished the 2023 season ranked No. 75, his highest year-end career ranking.